Power BI vs Manufacturing Analytics

 What is SensrTrx Manufacturing Analytics?

-SensrTrx is an award-winning new form of manufacturing analytics application.
+SensrTrx is an award-winning manufacturing analytics solution.
 It strips out all the complexity associated with implementation times and configuration and simply integrates with all of your existing machines.
 It then takes data right out of these machines (or accepts manual entries) and automatically contextualizes the information into pre-configured dashboards built for thousands of different job roles and functions.

 Every organization can easily customize what data each job role sees and how the data is presented.
 No configurations or traditional implementations.
 The primary goal of most manufacturers that implement these solutions is to centralize the data and provide meaningful access to all members of the organization.